Generic selectors

 These fish are known to excrete a protective mucus that prevents them from getting the most common aquarium diseases, especially those that attack the external body like some parasites.
 In addition to this natural defense, most hobbyists don’t quarantine them due to their immediate dependency on a living ecosystem.

 Placing a mandarin goby in quarantine is basically redundant.
 Most medications that could preemptively be dosed would end up killing any and all pods while unnecessarily stressing out your fish.
-This will likely leave to a starving fish that might have been relatively healthy in the first place.
+This could lead to a starving fish that might have been relatively healthy in the first place.

 Instead of quarantining your mandarin goby, buy from a reputable local fish store.
 Introduce it to the main display and observe closely for any signs of sickness.
 The most important thing, though, is to get your goby regularly eating and accepting a variety of foods as soon as possible.